 Wherever possible and practicable it is advisable that transport is undertaken other than in private vehicles, with at least one adult additional to the driver acting as an escort.
 There will be occasions when adults are expected or asked to transport children as part of their duties.
 Adults, who are expected to use their own vehicles for transporting children should ensure that the vehicle is roadworthy, appropriately insured and that the maximum capacity is not exceeded.
 It is a legal requirement that all passengers should wear seat belts and it is the responsibility of the staff member to ensure that this requirement is met.
 Adults should also be aware of current legislation and adhere to the use of car seats for younger children.
 Where adults transport children in a vehicle which requires a specialist license/insurance e.g. PCV or LGV15- staff should ensure that they have an appropriate licence and insurance to drive such a vehicle.
-It is inappropriate for adults to offer lifts to a child or young person outside their normal working duties, unless this has been brought to the attention of the line manager and has been agreed with the parents/carers.
+It is inappropriate for adults to offer lifts to a child or young been agreed with the parents/carers.